When things are going well for us, it’s (mostly) easy enough to feel good about ourselves, and to feel compassion towards others.

 Be your own friend

 The same applies to us.
-You are less likely to motivate yourself when you internally yell and scream, call yourself names and punish yourself.
-Those are all sure-fire ways to sap confidence, and add another layer of unhappiness to that you already feel.
+You are less likely to motivate yourself when you internally yell and punish yourself.
+Those are all sure-fire ways to sap confidence, and add yet another layer of unhappiness.

 Give that child a hug

 So, instead of punishing, give that child part of you a gentle hug, remind her or him that you love them.

 Whenever we are dealing with disappointment, our minds tend to go over what’s happened again and again – or else they race off imagining scary futures.
 It’s useful to remind ourselves that right now, in this moment, we are okay.
 Even when dealing with difficult situations, it’s the thought of what might happen that causes us most distress.
 When I look back over my life, I can’t think of any time this wasn’t true.
 This is even true when we are experiencing grief.
 Though we feel sadness that our loved one has died, it’s when we think about the future without them that we feel worst.
 Noticing this and gently taking our minds back to the present can help us cope.

 A few years ago, I had some worrying physical symptoms and felt scared.
 I did my best to allow the fear, but at times it felt overwhelming.
 After a while, I simply repeated to myself, “I love you.”
 After a few minutes, I felt calmer.
 The fear continued to come in waves, but I felt more able to cope with whatever I might have to go through.
 (It turned out to be nowhere near as bad as I’d feared.)